Pain, Opioids, and Worker Wellness: A Virtual Training for Clinicians

 Acute and chronic pain are common in the workplace and result in lost productivity which can be impacted by long-term opioid prescriptions and opioid use disorder.
 Clinicians who treat injured workers can benefit from targeted training that will help hone their skills to identify and treat such individuals with a goal toward proper clinical care for acute pain, prevention of and care for chronic pain, improved functional status and return to work.

 Who should attend this training retreat?

-This training is designed for Connecticut-based clinicians who care for injured workers navigating the return-to-work process and who may provide care for acute or chronic pain.
+This training is designed for clinicians based in the United States who care for injured workers navigating the return-to-work process and who may provide care for acute or chronic pain.
 Attendees will participate collaboratively in didactic and interactive learning.